Travel Insurance for Turkey and Holliday Safety

 Travel Insurance and Medical Services

 Turkey's public health care system is presented by two types – state run and private healthcare and both are providing with world-class medical facilities and standards of care.
 The Turkish private healthcare system is striving to become a strategic global health service provider manufacturing center accommodating not only the regional medical needs but also the needs provided throughout the world.
-The Medical Tourism is getting more and more popular in Turkey - Turkey is presently recognized as a competitive and high technology healthcare destination treating thousands of foreign patients from Europe and neighboring countries every month.
+The Medical Tourism is getting more and more popular - Turkey is presently recognized as a competitive and high technology healthcare destination treating thousands of foreign patients from Europe and neighboring countries every month.

 Travel vaccinations and medications for Turkey

 Do I need injections for Turkey?
 No special immunizations, jabs or vaccinations for Turkey holidays are required.
 However, regulations and medical advice can change at short notice, so check with your doctor and the relevant Turkish Government websites before you leave home.

 Medicine brought into Turkey for personal use is free import and should not be declared on your arrival.
 It is recommended you bring a prescription or letter from your doctor outlining your medical condition and the medicine you are carrying.
 If you need to obtain prescription medicine while you are here, the prescription must be written by a doctor in Turkey – almost all private doctors speak English so you will not have any communication problems.

 Much time and effort has been spent in recent years to ensure that travelling with a disability will not stop you enjoying all that Turkey has to offer.
 Turkey became much more accessible destination, like more rooms for disabled people in the accommodation facilities, new barrier free hotels for all and new regulations for accessible tourism in transportation.